ucsd-cse-remote-teaching/ucsd-cse-remote-teaching.github.io/README.md

 To get started, you need to:
 1. Clone this GitHub repository to your local machine
 2. Run `make html` in the project's parent directory, which will the website using the `.md` files in the source directory.
 If this works, you're all set!
 If this does not, continue to the next step.
-3. Run `pip install sphinx`, then run `pip install recommonmark`, and finally run `pip install sphinx-rtd-theme`.
+3. Run `pip install sphinx`, then run `pip install recommonmark`, then `pip install sphinx-markdown-tables`, and finally run `pip install sphinx-rtd-theme`.
 Try running `make html` again.
 If this fails, let me know (it should not).

 ### Development